 Either party can read the deposition into evidence at trial if you cannot appear because of death, sickness, insanity, infirmity, or absence from the state.
 If this happens, the court will treat your testimony from the deposition as if you had testified in court.

-How Can MDK Law Group Ensure Your Deposition Goes Well?
+How Can Sargon Law Group Ensure Your Deposition Goes Well?

-The experienced attorneys at MDK Law Group will explain the deposition process to you and make sure you are well-prepared to give your testimony.
+The experienced Phoenix injury attorneys at Sargon Law Group will explain the deposition process to you and make sure you are well-prepared to give your testimony.
 We will also protect your rights and ensure the other party follows the law during the deposition process.

 After your deposition, we will tell you how well your deposition went and work on strategies to address any weaknesses before your case goes to trial.
 Don’t face the justice system alone.
 Contact us today for a free consultation.